gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 will change permanently (including in `redis.conf`) from one node to the other, until a new failover is initiated again.

-The same thing will happen with `sentinel.conf` that will be overriten after the initial execution, after any new sentinel node starts watching the **Master**, or a failover promotes a different **Master** node.
+The same thing will happen with `sentinel.conf` that will be overridden after the initial execution, after any new sentinel node starts watching the **Master**, or a failover promotes a different **Master** node.